bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 0.4.2 =
+* Added: Added styles for the block icon block ( oik-blocks/blockicon ),[github bobbingwide oik-blocks issues 42]
+* Tested: With WordPress 5.6-beta1 and WordPress Multi Site
+* Tested: With Gutenberg 9.2.1
+* Tested: With PHP 7.4

 = 0.4.1 =
 * Fixed: Enqueue dashicons CSS in the front end,[github bobbingwide oik-blocks issues 41]